BoryaMogila/KnexDataSource/README.md

 The instance of knex you reference in the constructor is made available as `this.db`.

-## Debug mode
+### Debug mode

-To enable more enhanced logging via [knex-tiny-logger], set `DEBUG` to a truthy value in your environment variables.
+To enable more enhanced logging, set DEBUG=true in your environment variables.

 ## Contributing